mathspp/mathspp/pages/02.blog/02.pydonts/functions-a-complete-reference/item.md

 ## Summary

-You've seen everything functions can do and everything you can do with functions, so let's recap the key takeaways:
+You've seen everything you can do with functions, so let's recap the key takeaways:

  - a function should [do one thing and should do it well](#what-goes-into-a-function-and-what-doesnt);
  - if you want to enhance a function with functionality that isn't directly tied to the function, you should [use a decorator](#decorators);